Logo image of Columbia Parkinson's Support Group

 Return to top of this page

-Get Involved in your local support group and help them to help you and others.
-By participating in support group meetings you will learn more about Parkinson's disease, about self-care, and how to help yourself.
+Be Involved in your local support group and help them to help you and others.
+By participating in our support group meetings you will learn more about Parkinson's disease, about self-care, and how to help yourself.

-We encourage you, your caregiver, your family and friends to join and actively participate in a support group.
+We encourage you and your guests to join and actively participate in our support group meetings.

 Click here for meeting information about the Columbia Parkinson's Support Group